ix-ax/axsharp/docfx/articles/compiler/ADDED_MEMBERS.md

 ## AttributeUnits

-AttributeUnit is the default added member of all PrimitiveTwins within IX.
+AttributeUnit is the default added member of all PrimitiveTwins within AXSharp.
 They are used to represent the unit measure of a variable.

 ~~~
 {#ix-set: AttributeUnits = "mm"}